minamide-group/regex-matching-analyzer/README.md

 `]`,`\`

 ### Repetition
-A repetition expression matches greedy by default.
+Repetition expression matches greedy by default.
 Thus, it tries to match as much as possible.
-But If a repetition is followed by `?`, then it becomes lazy and matches the minimum number of times possible.
+But if it is followed by `?`, then it becomes lazy and matches the minimum number of times possible.

 ### Character classes
 In character classes, the following forms are supported: